-- Lift the vehicle and support with stands under the rocker panel pinch seams (Do not place stands under the subframe). - 2) Remove the exhaust system. - 3) Using a 15/16" socket, remove the rear two body mount bolts. - 4) Remove the OE rubber body mount bushings.
+- Lift the vehicle and support with stands under the rocker panel pinch seams (Do not place stands under the subframe). - 2) Remove the exhaust system. - Using a 15/16" socket, remove the rear two body mount bolts. - Remove the OE rubber body mount bushings.
 They are composed of an upper and lower bushing that "sandwich" the subframe together in the middle.
-NOTE: it may be necessary to use a pry-bar to lower the subframe enough to remove these bushings.
+NOTE: a pry-bar may be necessary to get the subframe low enough to remove these bushings.

 - 5) Once the OE bushings have been removed, inspect the subframe for rust damage.
 This is a common area susceptible to rust and if the mounting point is compromised, it needs to be repaired before proceeding with the installation. - 6) Begin with the driver's side.
-Assemble the driver's side frame mount, billet body mounts and washer (if necessary) as shown in Image 1.
-If you are using BMR subframe connectors or any subframe connector that mounts around the body bushing, omit the supplied aluminum spacer washer shown in Image 1 above.
+Assemble the driver's side frame mount, billet body mounts and washer (if necessary) as shown in the image above.
+If you are using a subframe connector that mounts around the body bushing, omit the supplied aluminum spacer washer shown in Image 1 above.